traceo-dev/traceo-javascript/packages/react/README.md

 ```

 ## Support
 Feel free to create Issues, Pull Request and Discussion.
-If you want to contact with the developer working on this package click [here](mailto:piotr.szewczyk.software@gmail.com).